jwilliamsresearch/blog/_posts/2025-08-03-placing-code-matters.md

 title: "Why 'Placing Code' Matters"
 subtitle: "A manifesto for place-aware software development and spatial computing"
 lead: "Most navigation apps don't know where you really want to go.
 This opening post explores why we need code that understands the difference between space and place, and introduces the philosophy behind jwilliams.science."
-brief: "This manifesto-style post introduces the concept of 'placing code'—software development that respects geography, culture, and context.
+brief: "This manifesto-style post introduces the concept of 'placing code' - software development that respects geography, culture, and context.
 Drawing from research in Geographic Information Science and platial information systems, it argues for technology that serves human spatial relationships rather than replacing them."
 author: J. Williams
 tags: Platial Information Geographic Information Science Software Development Place-Based Computing
 displaytheme: '#1a5490'
-maskimage: dalletown.webp
+maskimage: placeincode.png
 icon: bi-geo-alt
 ---
 Most navigation apps don't know where you really want to go.